 - Care and management of the town's cemeteries fall to the Cemetery Commission with five members elected to five-year terms, one term expiring each year.
-Annual activities include the cleaning and repair of broken stones, fence repair, painting, mowing, and signage. - Voters annually elect both a School District and Town Moderator to run the Annual and Special Town/School Meetings. - Other elected officials include ten Justices of the Peace, along with a First Constable, and if the voters so choose, a Second Constable.
-The Constables receive an annual stipend. - The Board of Civil Authority, responsible to assist with elections, the voter checklist, and appeals from property tax assessment grievance decisions, is made up of the Town Clerk, Selectboard, and Justices of the Peace. - The Town Board for the Abatement of Taxes, responsible to hear property tax abatement requests, is made up of the Board of Civil Authority, the Listers, and the Town Treasurer. - Additionally, School District Officers are elected at Town Meeting.
+Annual activities include the cleaning and repair of broken stones, fence repair, painting, mowing, and signage. - Voters annually elect both a School District and Town Moderator to run the Annual and Special Town/School Meetings. - Other elected officials include ten Justices of the Peace, along with a First Constable, and, if the voters so choose, a Second Constable.
+The Constables receive an annual stipend. - The Board of Civil Authority, made up of the Town Clerk, Selectboard, and Justices of the Peace, is responsible for assisting with elections, the voter checklist, and appeals from property tax assessment grievance decisions, - The Town Board for the Abatement of Taxes, responsible to hear property tax abatement requests, is made up of the Board of Civil Authority, the Listers, and the Town Treasurer. - Additionally, School District Officers are elected on Town Meeting Day.
 Five representatives serve on the board of the East Montpelier Elementary School (three 3-year terms; two 2-year terms).
-There are also two who represent the town as School Directors on the board of Union District 32 (3-year terms), along with representatives of the other four towns.
+There are also two School Directors representing the town on the board of U-32 High School (3-year terms), along with representatives of the other four towns in the supervisory union.